Sakshi2070/Web-Application-Security-Testing/README.md

 A malformed request generated a server error because the JSON structure became invalid.

 No successful SQL Injection or authentication bypass was observed during testing.

 ---

-## 4. Security Header Analysis (OWASP A02)

-HTTP responses were inspected for security-related headers.

-Headers observed included:

-- X-Content-Type-Options
-- X-Frame-Options
-- Content-Type
-- Keep-Alive

-These headers contribute to browser-side security and were reviewed as part of the assessment.

----